 I’m going to conclude this whole article with an important statement: selling your internet data is a very weird, digital side hustle.

-You won’t get rich by selling your internet bandwidth, but if you are comfortable with the process and you do your due diligence, you can probably make some quick money and reliable passive income if you have fast upload speed.
+You won’t get rich by selling your internet bandwidth either.
+But if you’re comfortable with the process and you do your due diligence, you can probably make some quick money and reliable passive income if you have fast upload speed.

 A new passive income idea, or a recipe for disaster?
 Who even knows!
 But I hope you can earn some free money and rewards if you give this idea a try.